gegezhuang/FYS4150-Project-3/README.md

-# FYS4150-Project-3
+# FYS4150 Project 3

 # Usage

 ## During development
 To debug, use `make debug`.
-This will compile `src/main.cpp` with some extra flags, and open gdb to see where things went wrong.
+This will compile main.cpp` with some extra flags, and open gdb to see where things went wrong.

-If you want to test all the tests in `src/test.cpp`, run `make test`.
+If you want to test all the tests in `test.cpp`, run `make test`.

 If you want to compile the pdf, use `make project.pdf`, and if you want to force everything to remake, just use `make`.